 Succession sow salad

 Wow, that’s a mouthful!
-Salad leaves grow super-fast at this time of year and they can quickly go to seed if you don’t keep picking and eating them.
+Salad leaves grow super-fast at this time of year, and they can quickly go to seed if you don’t keep picking and eating them.
 Sowing seeds little and often is the best way to make sure you have a constant supply; aim to sow every couple of weeks.
 This is one of those jobs that’s so easy to forget, I’ve had to set myself a diary reminder on my computer to make sure I remember.
+It’s also a great gardening task to do with the kids: here’s how to get them involved.

 Biennial flowers for next year